TomasHubelbauer/github-releases/README.md

 ## To-Do

+### Keep a last check time for each repository and update the email copy

+For each repo of the batch that was checked, read its last check date and find the oldest one.
+The range from then til now is the check range.
+In the email body, say "X releases across Y repositories since D" where D is the date.
+Since it is virtually always going to be either daily or hourly, add relative time formatting (yesterday at X, an hour ago, X hours ago, ...).

 ### Store also the repository subscription date and report only releases after

 This is so that when staring a new repo, the latest 30 subscriptions that get